bioc/curatedAdipoArray/README.md

 The package contains two things:

 1. Scripts for documenting and reproducing the dataset in `inst/scripts`.
-2. Access to the clean and the processed data `ExpressionSet` objects through `ExperimentHub`.
+2. Access to the clean and the processed data `SummarizedExperiment` objects through `ExperimentHub`.

 ## What is `curatedAdipoArray` for?